 A German slalom specialist whose career was a testament to precision and perseverance on the World Cup circuit.

-Fanny Chmelar spent over a decade navigating the icy, gate-rattling discipline of slalom skiing on the World Cup tour.
-Hailing from Bavaria, she broke onto the international scene as a junior champion, signaling a talent for the technical demands of the event.
-Her professional career was a grind of training, travel, and recovery, marked by consistent finishes that kept her in the world's top rankings.
-While she stood on World Cup podiums with third-place finishes, her greatest achievement came at the 2011 World Championships in Garmisch-Partenkirchen, where she captured a bronze medal, cementing her status among the global elite.
-After retirement, she transitioned seamlessly into television, bringing her insider's knowledge to sports broadcasting in Germany.
+Fanny Chmelar captured a bronze medal at the 2011 World Championships in Garmisch-Partenkirchen, her greatest achievement.
+The German alpine skier spent over a decade navigating slalom on the World Cup tour.
+Hailing from Bavaria, she broke onto the international scene as a junior champion.
+Her career was a grind of training and travel, marked by consistent finishes in the world's top rankings.
+She stood on World Cup podiums with third-place finishes.
+After retirement, she transitioned into television, bringing insider's knowledge to sports broadcasting in Germany.

 1981–1996